ElementsProject/cln-application/README.md

 # Acknowledgements

-- This app is inpired by the work done by [Umbrel lightning app](https://github.com/getumbrel/umbrel-lightning).
+- This app is inspired by the work done by [Umbrel lightning app](https://github.com/getumbrel/umbrel-lightning).

 - The backend api connects with core lightning via [lnmessage](https://github.com/aaronbarnardsound/lnmessage).